mbailey/keycutter/README.md

 ---
 alias: SSH Keycutter
 ---
 # [Preview] Keycutter - FIDO SSH Keys made easy

 -  8 Jun 2024: Preparing for alpha release (big changes being made)
 - 18 Mar 2024: Preview release for review only

 Ever wondered how to contribute to an open-source project on GitHub from an employer managed (i.e. untrusted) laptop, without compromising the security of your personal GitHub account?

-Keycutter came out of an attempt to solve this problem but evolved into a tool improve security by simplifying FIDO SSH Key management.
+Keycutter came out of an attempt to solve this problem but evolved into a tool to improve security by simplifying FIDO SSH Key management.

+Keycutter is a config cookie cutter that creates FIDO SSH Keys on Hardware Security Keys, Git config, and SSH config in one place.

+## What Keycutter gives you

+**Security:**
+    - **Unstealable* FIDO SSH keys:** No way to extract them from the device.
+    - **Physical presence verification:** touch to approve each use.
+    - **PIN retry lockout:** defend against stolen hardware security token.

+**Convenience:**
+    - Git commit and tag signing with your SSH keys.
+    - Automatic SSH key selection by given service/identity based on host aliases.
+    - AWS SSH-over-SSM.
+    - SSH and Git config in one place

+**Privacy:**
+    - **Security Boundary Separation:** Different keys for different service/identities.
+    - **Selective SSH key forwarding:** Map keys to services and devices.

 *While initially created for use with Yubikeys and GitHub, Keycutter supports other devices and services.*

-**Keycutter is a config cookie cutter that creates:**

-- **FIDO SSH Keys on Hardware Security Keys:**

-    - **Secure and convenient authentication:** No way to extract the private key from the device.
-    - **Support for multiple keys on the same device:** enforce separation between security domains.
-    - **User presence verification:** defend against network attacks and malware.
-    - **PIN retry lockout:** defend against stolen key

-- **Git config:**

-    - Commit and tag signing with SSH keys
-    - Sets User name and email on a per-key basis.

-- **SSH config:**

-    - Automatic key selection for a given service and identity based on custom hostname.
-    - Selective key forwarding to remote hosts.

 **All config is stored in a single directory (`~/.keycutter`) which:**

 - Can be kept in version control.
 - Can be used on multiple devices / hosts.

 ## SSH Keytags